 The registered owner of a vehicle detected via a photographic detection device is guilty of the offence.
 However, if the owner identifies the driver, then the driver is issued with a traffic infringement expiation notice and the driver will incur demerit points.
 When a traffic infringement expiation notice is received by an agency for a government vehicle, the driver will be required to expiate the notice on behalf of the agency.
 If the driver refuses to pay by the due date then the agency may make a statutory declaration to the Commissioner of Police, identifying the driver of the vehicle at the time of the offence.
 When this occurs, the original notice will be withdrawn and a new notice will be issued to the driver.
 This second notice attracts demerit points in addition to the fine.

-If the vehicle is an emergency vehicle, then an exemption may apply under section 40 of the Road Traffic Act 1961 for traffic infringement notices or parking fines.
+If the vehicle is an emergency vehicle, then an exemption may apply under the Road Traffic Act 1961 for traffic infringement notices or parking fines.
 Should this be the case, an application to have the notice withdrawn should be made to the Commissioner of Police or the local government authority.

 If the Fleet SA leased vehicle requires scheduled servicing or maintenance, please telephone LeasePlan on 1300 651 088.